Nandinho (footballer, born 1973): Coaching career

 On 28 May 2015, after several years in charge of the youth sides, Nandinho was chosen as José Mota's successor at the helm of Gil's first team, recently relegated from the top division.
 He left the post on 11 May of the following year, taking over at F.C.
 Famalicão on 17 October.

 Nandinho resigned on 2 April 2017, with the club near the relegation places in the second tier.
 He returned to Gil Vicente in the 2018 off-season, achieving promotion without playing and being relieved of his duties.

 Nandinho first moved abroad on 16 October 2019, replacing the dismissed Esteban Navarro at UD Almería B. The following 26 June, he was named assistant manager of the first team until the end of the season, with Mário Silva becoming the head coach, but returned to his previous role on 27 July as Silva was dismissed.

 On 24 August 2022, Nandinho was hired by B-SAD, who had dismissed José Maria Pratas three games into the second-division campaign.
 He was dismissed the following 31 January, having taken 15 points in 14 games for the 16th-placed team, despite awaiting the quarter-finals of the Taça de Portugal.

+Subsequently, Nandinho worked in the Bahraini Premier League with Al-Ahli Club (Manama) and the Saudi First Division League with Al-Bukiryah FC.